mostlypanda/Node-js-functionalities/README.md

 # node-js-components
-Well it contains many completely defined node-js REST API's for different functionality Upto now I have uploadedbelow functionalities
+Well it contains many completely defined node-js REST API's for different functionality Upto now I have uploaded below functionalities in this repository

 1. Session expire using nodejs
 2. Rest Api's for user sign-up, login, logout and user profile using node-js, expess, mongodb along with jwt token as an authentication agent